Holiday inspiration currently loading...

 Take a small stream train, that starts just a couple of hundred metres from your hotel, on the short journey to the Giant’s Causeway, the famous geological formation, with its iconic cliffs made from unique columns of uniform basalt rock.
 Perhaps take a tour of Bushmills Distillery for a taste of Irish whiskey, or pop off in the car to one of the other fantastic local heritage site such as the Carrick-a-Reid rope bridge or the historic ruins of Dunluce Castle.
 We’ll provide plenty of recommendations depending on your personal interests.

-Inishowen marks the start of Ireland’s newest but oldest tourist attraction – The Wild Atlantic Way – clearly marked by a distinctive blue squiggle on signposts.
+Donegal marks the start of one of Ireland’s newest, yet oldest tourist attraction – The Wild Atlantic Way – clearly marked by a distinctive blue squiggle on signposts.

-This corner of Donegal is a delight to explore, with many kilometres of scenic driving and some of the best beaches in Ireland.
-Malin Head, at the tip of the Inishowen peninsula, is the most Northerly point on mainland Ireland (yet it is in the “South” rather than Northern Ireland…).
+This county is is a delight to explore, with many kilometres of scenic driving and some of the best beaches in Ireland.
+Malin Head, at the tip of the Inishowen peninsula, is the most northerly point on mainland Ireland (yet it is in the “South” rather than Northern Ireland…).
 On a clear day, the views stretch across to the Scottish Hebrides and Kintyre peninsula.

 On you last day you will travel to Belfast or whichever port or airport you have chosen.
-Perhaps take in a quick tour of the historic city walls of Derry/Londonderry on your way, providing a fascinating insight into the story of the city over several hundred years, right up to present times.
-If you wish we can organize a final stop over in a lovely hotel or guesthouse close to where you are departing from, to ensure you leave Ireland fully rested.
+If you wish we can organise a final stop over in a welcoming hotel or guesthouse close to where you are departing from, to ensure you leave Ireland fully rested.

-This holiday covers three centres covering the Antrim Coast and Donegal.
+This is a two centre holiday, covering the Antrim Coast and Donegal.

-Prices based on 2 adults sharing a double or twin ensuite room for 7 nights on a bed and breakfast basis.
+Price is based on two adults sharing a double or twin ensuite room for six nights on a bed and breakfast basis.
 The holiday also includes return ferry travel to Rathlin Island as foot passengers, and a guided tour of the island, as well as a one day Visit Derry pass, covering a number of key attractions in the city, including a small group walking tour of the city walls.

 Travel to Ireland